9 Dine-In Restaurant Chains That Use the Highest Quality Ingredients

 Legal Sea Foods

 More so than almost any kind of food, seafood is something that requires only the utmost in quality and freshness.
 Considering the widespread issues plaguing the seafood industry, it pays to spend your money at a restaurant that consistently delivers the goods.
-Case in point: Massachusetts-based Legal Sea Foods, a longtime tentpole of quality seafood in America that operates 33 locations in the Northeast.
+Case in point: Massachusetts-based Legal Sea Foods, a longtime tentpole of quality seafood in America that operates 23 locations along the Eastern Seaboard.

 Across the board—and across the globe—all seafood sourced for Legal Sea Foods is from sustainable fisheries.
 "When we say 'If it isn't fresh, it isn't Legal!' it's because responsible, quality sourcing is at the heart of everything we do."